-To make some of the most awarded Belgian chocolate, Erik Goossens begins looking for the finest and natural ingredients.
-He selects the most exceptional cacao growers who will meticulously ferment and dry the beans.
+To make some of the most awarded Belgian chocolates, Erik Goossens begins by looking for the finest and natural ingredients.
+He personally selects exceptional cacao growers who will meticulously harvest, ferment and dry the beans.
 They simply must share the same passion for quality as Erik does.
 This is essential in the process of creating the finest chocolate possible.

 The processing of cacao beans